lillgroup/MMiDD/01_introduction_to_computing.md

 - **Debugging Nightmare:** You're stuck when (not if) things break
 - **Security Risks:** Vulnerabilities and potential data corruption

+^ OBVIOUS LIMITATION: AI tools can produce buggy code, but you can generally see that by just running it, so this is not what I'm focusing on here.

 ^ AI tools are powerful, but they have serious limitations that can be dangerous if you don't understand what they're producing.

 ^ Plausible but Wrong: **AI often generates code that runs without errors** but **can sometimes produce incorrect results**.
 The output looks professional and convincing, but without understanding the logic, you can't verify if it's actually doing what you need.
 In research, this means potentially publishing incorrect conclusions.